skip to content

 All NST Part II BBS students should take note of the following regulations and guidelines for their dissertation.

 The dissertation topic may be proposed by the candidate or chosen from one offered by the relevant Department and should be not more than 6,000 words, on a subject associated with either the Major or Minor subject.
 You must complete the form available on the BBS Moodle site, following the instructions stated there.
-This must be done no later than Division of Michaelmas term, that is 4.00 pm on Thursday, 9 November 2023.
+This must be done no later than Division of Michaelmas term.
+Since in 2024-25 this date falls on a Saturday, the deadline will be 4.00 pm on Friday, 8 November 2024.

 Please note that you are free to do a dissertation in your minor subject, but you should inform your major subject Course Organiser if you take this option.